 - Subramanian L (2020) Understanding the underutilisation of healthcare interventions in low- and middle-income countries: demand-side and supply-side factors, International Journal of Behavioural and Healthcare Research, 7 (2) 92-102.

 - Steele P, Subramanian L & Tolani F (2019) Interventions to improve access to medicine in developing countries: mapping WHO’s building blocks and supply chain functions, ACTA Scientific Pharmaceutical Sciences, 3 (7) 111-120.

-- Subramanian L, Alexiou C, Nellis J, Steele P & Tolani F (2019) Human Capital and Economic Growth - Challenges and Prospects for the Nigerian Economy (Forthcoming).
+- Subramanian L, Alexiou C, Nellis JG, Steele P & Tolani F (2019) Human capital and economic growth - challenges and prospects for the Nigerian economy.
 In: 35th Business and Economics Society International, Vienna, 6-9 July 2019.